thestrugglingblack/the-docker-playbook/README.md

 Verify that everything was deployed successfully by:
 * Go to Elastic Container Registry (ECR) and see if  `tdp/the-docker-playbook-model` was created.
-* Go to Lambda and see if `tdp-model-docker` function was created.
-* Go to SNS and see if `tdp-lambda-failure-topic` and `tdp-lambda-success-topic` was created.

 ### 🐳 Docker
 In this workshop there are two ways to push the model docker image to **ECR** and **DockerHub**: GitHub Actions and CLI.